linsalrob/ComputationalGenomicsManual/Databases/SRA.md

 To solve this problem, we wrote the program [PARTIE](https://github.com/linsalrob/partie) ([Torres, Edwards & McNair, 2017](https://www.ncbi.nlm.nih.gov/pubmed/28369246)).
 We started by collecting all the potential metagenomes, including amplicon sequencing data sets, random metagenomes, and everything else that suggested it might be a  metagenome.
 Then we built a computer-based classifier using machine learning.
 We trained the machine learning algorithm about what is, and is not, a metagenome, by using a list where we had manually curated them.
 We measured how many unique *k*-mers there were (see the section on *k*-mers elsewhere), how many hits to a 16S library, hits to phages and viruses, hits to all bacteria.
 Uses these measures we can quickly and accurately determine whether something is a metagenome or not.

 You can download the latest list of metagenomes from our [Git repository for this project](https://github.com/linsalrob/partie) and it is on your AWS images in `/usr/local/genome/partie`.
+As noted below we have also helped make this more accessible.

 There is one key file that you should look at: [SRA_Metagenome_Types.txt](https://raw.githubusercontent.com/linsalrob/partie/master/SRA_Metagenome_Types.txt) has only two columns: the `SRA ID` and whether it is an ampicon or WGS or Other sequence.